Welcome to the Lund Theatre

 Located within the business section of Viborg, South Dakota and showing movies since 1915!

-Wednesday, Friday, Saturday, and Sunday nights at 7:30 pm.
+Wednesday, Friday, Saturday at 7:30 pm and Sunday matinee at 2:00 pm.

 Ticket Prices Adults $5 (ages 19 to 59) - Seniors $4 (Ages 60 and up) - Juniors $3 (Ages 13 to 18) - Kids $2 (12 & under)